OpenUK: History

 During a meeting 10th March 2016 hosted by Mozilla, the Chairman of the Open Source Consortium (Stuart Mackintosh) proposed a 'Brand Evolution' to better represent the UK Open Source industry.
 The two candidate brands presented were the acronym UKOSIA (for UK Open Source Industry Association) and the simpler OpenUK.
 Feeling that OpenUK was the best option, Stuart had preemptively registered the domain name (March 2015).The name OpenUK was formally approved at the board meeting of 12/05/2016 and the decision to incorporate as a UK not for profit was made.

 The OpenUK logo was created by James Bailey and based on the OSC colours, bringing out the orange to provide a sense of optimism, and blue to show strength.

-Previously, the OSC, lead by Gerry Gavigan had focused on government lobbying and engagements however Stuart was interested in focusing primarily on the industry opportunities as the Government had made strong commitment to Open Standards and open Source.
+Previously, the OSC, led by Gerry Gavigan had focused on government lobbying and engagements however Stuart was interested in focusing primarily on the industry opportunities as the Government had made strong commitment to Open Standards and open Source.
 Stuart was strongly motivated by the regular Cabinet Office engagements from 2010 to 2012 under Francis Maude facilitated by OpenForum Europe and industry, realising the opportunity to develop the UK SME Open Source value chain.